 Many of the people providing everyday necessities such as food and clothes are often denied these same necessities.
 In poor countries especially, low wages and poor working conditions have forced many into crippling debt, depriving families of their basic rights.

-'Fair trade' is about making trade fair, i.e. ensuring decent wages and working conditions for producers.
-It’s also about encouraging ecologically-friendly production.
-Fairtrade has lifted over seven million people out of poverty in 58 developing countries.
-It restricts the use of damaging pesticides and encourages sustainable farming methods.
+'Fair Trade' is about making trade fair - i.e. ensuring decent wages and working conditions for producers.
+It’s also about encouraging eco-friendly production.
+Fair Trade has lifted millions of people out of poverty and encourages sustainable farming methods.

 Fairtrade (all one word) is a scheme within this movement, controlled by the Fairtrade Labelling Organisations (FLO) International and other partners, and characterised by the Fairtrade Mark and a particular set of standards.
 The Fairtrade Foundation provides further information.

 East Dunbartonshire's involvement dates back to Balmore Coach House's forward-thinking activities in the 1980s.
 In the early 2000s, Milton of Campsie Parish Church spearheaded an area-wide movement that led to the formation of the East Dunbartonshire Fairtrade Steering Group in 2005.

 In October 2007, the Fairtrade Foundation designated East Dunbartonshire a Fairtrade Zone - one of Scotland's first.
 The area has renewed this status biannually and has achieved continuous Fairtrade Zone status since 2007.